tomasbjerre/git-changelog-maven-plugin/README.md

 # Git Changelog Maven Plugin [![Build Status](https://travis-ci.org/tomasbjerre/git-changelog-maven-plugin.svg?branch=master)](https://travis-ci.org/tomasbjerre/git-changelog-maven-plugin) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/se.bjurr.gitchangelog/git-changelog-maven-plugin/badge.svg)](https://maven-badges.herokuapp.com/maven-central/se.bjurr.gitchangelog/git-changelog-maven-plugin)

-This is a Maven plugin for [Git Changelog](https://github.com/tomasbjerre/git-changelog-lib).
+This is a Maven plugin for [Git Changelog Lib](https://github.com/tomasbjerre/git-changelog-lib).

 ## Usage ##
+There is a running example [here](https://github.com/tomasbjerre/git-changelog-maven-plugin/tree/master/git-changelog-maven-plugin-example).

+Have a look at the [pom.xml](https://github.com/tomasbjerre/git-changelog-maven-plugin/blob/master/git-changelog-maven-plugin-example/pom.xml) where you will find some more examples.

 Here is and example that will generate a CHANGELOG.md.
-There is also a running example [here](https://github.com/tomasbjerre/git-changelog-maven-plugin/tree/master/git-changelog-maven-plugin-example) in the [pom.xml](https://github.com/tomasbjerre/git-changelog-maven-plugin/blob/master/git-changelog-maven-plugin-example/pom.xml) you will find some examples of how it can be configured.

 ```
   <build>